LECTURERS

 Birgit Wiltschi

 Birgit Wiltschi received a PhD in Biochemistry from Graz University of Technology in Austria.
 She continued her scientific work as a postdoc at the Max Planck Institute of Biochemistry in Martinsried, Germany and afterwards was a group leader at the Albert-Ludwigs University of Freiburg, Germany.
-Currently, she is a principal investigator in PURE project (FET-Open) at the University of Natural Resources and Life Sciences, Vienna.
-In addition, she heads the Synthetic Biology Group at the Austrian Centre of Industrial Biotechnology in Graz, Austria and she is a principal investigator of the BioTechMed-Graz flagship project 'DYNIMO - Dynamics of Subcellular Partitioning through Protein Modification'.
+Currently, she is a principal investigator in the PURE (FET-Open) and MISTER (ANR-FWF joint) projects at the University of Natural Resources and Life Sciences, Vienna.
+In addition, she heads the Synthetic Biology Group at the Austrian Centre of Industrial Biotechnology – acib GmbH.
 Her research focuses on the engineering of proteins using unnatural amino acids, for instance to introduce site-selective bioorthogonal protein modifications.

 Web: https://forschung.boku.ac.at/en/researcher/